If non-fiction or journalism is your thing, we have plenty of opportunities to get your voice heard.

 We always welcome ideas for one-off features, and entries are considered on a rolling basis.
 Send us 200-word proposal, plus a brief CV and a published or unpublished example of your writing.

 ‘For the love it’

-This is a new series on the writing we do with no expectation of it being published.
-In Issue 77, Hayley Webster tells us about writing bedtime stories for her daughter.
+This is a series on the writing we do with no expectation of it being published.
+Previous subjects have included writing bedtime stories with your child, transcribing old letters, and nature writing.
 Do you write plays for your local school?
 A memoir on behalf of your grandfather?
 If you would like to tell our readers about the writing you do for the love of it, let us know.
 Please send a pitch of up to 200 words, a brief CV, and a short published or unpublished sample of your writing.

-A piece of creative non-fiction inspired by a single alphabet prompt (e.g. H is for Hawk) Current letter: J. Max 300 words.
+A piece of creative non-fiction inspired by a single alphabet prompt (e.g. H is for Hawk).
+Current letter: M. Max 300 words.